 3.4 When you access Independent Age’s social media

 We might also obtain your personal data through your use of social media such as Facebook and Twitter depending on your settings or the privacy policies of these social media messaging services.
 To change your settings on these services, please refer to their privacy notices, which will tell you how to do this:

 3.5 When the information is publically available

 We might also obtain personal information about individuals who may be interested in giving major gifts to charities or organisations like Independent Age.
 In this scenario, Independent Age may seek to find out more about these individuals, their interests and motivations for giving through publically available information.
 This information may include newspaper or other media coverage, open postings on social media such as LinkedIn, and data from Companies House.

-If you support us for example, by making a donation, register to fundraise, sign up for an event, campaign or buy something from us, we will collect:
+If we wish to engage with you and approach you as a financial supporter or if you support us, for by, registering to fundraise, signing up for an event or buying something from us, we will collect:

 - Your name

 - Your bank or credit/debit card details (only for confirmed supporters)

 Where it is appropriate we may also ask for: